Heath-Lester/Obsidian-Vault/Domain Name System.md

 A DNS is a database that contains public IP addresses associated to names.
 It allows servers to find IP addresses for websites and other forms of communication.

+Another way to think of it is as a phone book for the internet.

 | Website | IP |
 | ---- | ---- |
 | google.com | 8.8.8.8 |